neoaksa/DBS/1. Concurrency/Readme.md

 ![img](imgs/Screenshot_20180920_152446.png)

 Counter is equal to n\*1000000, since my hardware is 8 threads CPU, the time costing is increasing almost linearly from 2-8 threads.
-After 8 threads, the unite time costing for each threads is a little longer than previous.
+After 8 threads, the unit time costing for each threads is a little longer than previous.

 ### Analysis: